-Amazon GuardDuty has started publishing usage metrics to Amazon CloudWatch
+Amazon GuardDuty has been set up to publish usage metrics to Amazon CloudWatch

 This page has been translated by machine translation.
 View original

-My daughter recently got hooked on Pokemon GO.
+My daughter has recently become addicted to Pokemon GO.

-As a result, my phone battery drains quickly.
+As a result, my phone's battery drains quickly.

 Introduction

-Metrics that can be used to check usage in GuardDuty are now available.*1
+Metrics to check usage in GuardDuty have become available.*1

-Until now, I think we could only track usage through Cost and Usage Reports or Cost Explorer, but now we can understand how much analysis was done in GuardDuty during a specified period.
+Until now, I believe usage could only be understood through Cost and Usage Reports or Cost Explorer, but now we can see how much analysis was performed by GuardDuty during a specified period.

 Usage Metrics